Results delayed as Iowa Democrats conduct caucus meetings to search for Trump 2020 challenger

 Warren and Buttigieg remain within striking distance, and many polls show a big bloc of undecided Iowa voters, creating the potential for upsets and late surges.

-(GRAPHIC: Calendar of each state’s Democratic nominating contest and its allocated delegates - here
+GRPAHIC: Calendar of each state’s Democratic nominating contest and its allocated delegates - here

 Iowa state party officials are expecting a record turnout, exceeding the nearly 240,000 voters who attended the caucuses in 2008 amid the excitement over Barack Obama’s first presidential candidacy.

 Beating Trump was the prime consideration for voters as they entered the caucus, according to a poll of 1,512 Iowa Democrats conducted by the National Election Pool, with 62% saying they want someone who can beat Trump and 36% wanting a nominee who agrees with them on major issues.
-[L1N2A4029]

 The entrance poll also found 57% backed a government-run healthcare plan similar to the Medicare for All proposals of Sanders and Warren, a potentially good sign for them.